GrantInnerst/buthesis/README.md

 ### Knitr

 If you would like to use the knitr template, the function `create_knitr_thesis` is what you want.
-This function takes in one argument, `direc`, which is the full path to where you want the directory to be created (You do not want to create the directory beforehand).
-When the function is run, the contents of the template will be copied to the new directory.
+This function takes in one argument, `direc`, which is the full path to where you want the template to reside.
+If the directory exists, the template will be copied to the location.
+If the path points to directory that does not exist, the function will create that directory and then copy the template to that location.

 The template contains `thesis.Rproj`, which if opened in RStudio will open an R project containing the thesis template.
 The main advantage to using this project format is the document `thesis.Rnw` is set as the root document.
 This means that no matter which document you are editing, if you compile the document (CTRL+SHIFT+K), the root document will compile.

 ### Latex

 If you would like to use the latex template, the function `create_latex_thesis` is what you want.
-This function takes in one argument, `direc`, which is the full path to where you want the directory to be created (You do not want to create the directory beforehand).
-When the function is run, the contents of the template will be copied to the new directory.
+This function also takes in one argument, `direc`, which is the full path to where you want the template to reside.
+This function will also create the directory specified in the `direc` argument if it does not exist.

 The template contains `thesis.Rproj`, which if opened in RStudio will open an R project containing the thesis template.
 The main advantage to using this project format is the document `thesis.tex` is set as the root document.
 This means that no matter which document you are editing, if you compile the document (CTRL+SHIFT+K), the root document will compile.